hund-studio/wp-ts-react/docs/PUBLIC_API.md

 # Available public API Endpoint

+> ⚠️ Some endpoints might be subject to improvise changes until the first stable release.

 This is a list of all available public API endpoints exposed from **wp-ts-react**.
 You can use them to fetch data without using `@core/hooks`.

 | Endpoint                     | Description                              |